oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-model.md

         this.taskModel.save();
     }
 ```

 Once applicant object gets disposed, registry will dispose all previously requested models and relationshipCollections
-automatically, if they don't have any other instances that have requested them.
+automatically, if they were not requested by any other instances.

 ### Retain and Relieve entityModel with the help registry

-If an entityModel has been obtained somehow differently from a direct `EntityModel.getEntityModel()`
+Sometimes, an entityModel may be obtained without calling the `EntityModel.getEntityModel()`
 (e.g. received within options):

 ```javascript
     initialize: function(options) {
         _.extend(this, _.pick(options, 'entityModel'));